Unlike many other reviews, I’ve decided to share my personal experience with everyone through this Old School New Body review.

 - Quick Start Guide

 This is a short 15 page guide, which lists all the exercises in LEAN, SHAPE and BUILD workouts.
-This would be most effective if you use this AFTER reading the full ebook.
+As I mentioned before this would be most effective if you use this AFTER reading the full ebook.
 Referencing the quick start guide during your workout is really where the guide shines.

 - Ultimate Fat Burning Secrets Special Report